Insights / Building flexibility into your electrical assets

 Understanding electric assets

 Your electric assets will vary depending on the size and nature of your operations.
-The term covers a range of machinery and equipment such as:
+The term covers a range of machinery and equipment, such as:

 • Refrigerators and other cold storage